rileymd88/FireComment/README.md

 ![Image of Logo](https://github.com/rileymd88/FireComment/blob/master/FireComment.png)

-A simple Qlik Sense extension which enables commenting by using a Firebase Realtime Database as a back end
+A simple Qlik Sense extension which enables commenting by using a Firebase Realtime Database as a back end **Disclaimer:** This project has been started by me in a personal capacity and is not supported by Qlik.
 ![Alt Text](https://github.com/rileymd88/FireComment/blob/master/FireComment.gif)

 # Feature Overview